A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 { }

-The first SCTP specification was published in the now obsolete RFC 2960~\cite{stewart2000rfc} in 2000 and then it was updated in RFC 3309~\cite{stone2002rfc} and RFC 4460~\cite{stewart2006streamrfc}.
+The first SCTP specification was published in the now obsolete RFC 2960~\cite{stewart2000rfc} in 2000.
 The current protocol specification is in RFC 4960~\cite{rfc49602007stream} containing updates and standardized by IETF in 2007.
-SCTP provides multihoming, multistreaming, and there is support for SCTP by different operating systems and platforms (e.g., FreeBSD, Linux and Android).
+SCTP provides multihoming, multistreaming, and there is support for SCTP by different operating systems and platforms~(e.g., FreeBSD, Linux and Android).
 Here, firstly, we have an overview of SCTP, such as data transmission process, and SCTP properties.
 Then, we indicate performance limitations.
-Finally, we discuss the surveyed works that are based on this protocol.\\
+Finally, we discuss the surveyed works that are based on this protocol.

-\textbf{{SCTP overview. }}SCTP is a message-oriented protocol like UDP and supports reliability by using congestion control and retransmission like TCP~\cite{rfc49602007stream}.
-Default SCTP uses one path as a primary path for transferring data packets, and other paths are used for redundancy transferring (retransmission and backup packets).
+\textbf{{SCTP overview.}}~SCTP is a message-oriented protocol like UDP and supports reliability by using congestion control and retransmission like TCP~\cite{rfc49602007stream}.
+Default SCTP uses one path as a primary path for transferring data packets, and other paths are used for redundancy transferring~(retransmission and backup packets).
 Redundant paths are used to have more resilience and reliable data transferring than using only a single path.
 In particular, SCTP sets up an association with different IP addresses for each end host~\cite{fu2004sctp}.
 Association, in SCTP, refers to the connection between SCTP end hosts.

 {